-From Executive EQ, by Robert Cooper, PhD & Ayman Sawaf
+From Executive EQ, by Robert Cooper & AymanSawaf

 Executive EQ is a unique collaboration.
-In 1996 Ayman Sawaf suggested The Four Cornerstone Model of Emotional Intelligence to Dr. Robert Cooper and engaged him to conduct a global research survey on emotional intelligence in business and related fields; and eventually to write a book together.
+In 1996 AymanSawaf suggested the Four Cornerstone model to Dr Robert Cooper and engaged him to conduct a global research survey on emotional intelligence in business and related fields.

-Ayman’s international best-selling book Executive EQ: Emotional Intelligence in Leadership and Organizations was the first book to bring the concept of emotional intelligence into the business world, a previously unacknowledged connection.
-The book (co-written with Dr. Robert Cooper), guides leaders and organizations in the practice of emotional intelligence for power, profit, and success in the workplace.
+Ayman’s international best-selling book ‘Executive EQ, Emotional intelligence in leadership and organizations’ was the first book to bring the emotional intelligence concept into the business world, a previously unacknowledged connection.
+The book (co-written with Dr. Robert K. Cooper), guides leaders and organizations in the practice of emotional intelligence for power, profit and success in the workplace.
 Published in 17 languages across 28 countries, universities and key institutions around the world continue to endorse the book as an essential resource.
 The book includes the first standardized instrument for assessing emotional intelligence in the workplace.

-Ayman has also contributed to a number of other books, including Flip, The Emotional Alchemist, Change Agents, and Emotions at Work: Theory, Research, and Applications for Management, edited by Roy L. Payne and Cary L. Cooper, and published by John Wiley and Sons Ltd. His contributed chapter about emotions in the new millennium explore the potential, opportunities, and profitability of using emotions as the inner technology of the future.
-Ayman has participated in a number of international conferences, mostly as the key note speaker, including conferences in the US, Mexico, and Emotional Intelligence conferences of South Africa and Egypt.
+Ayman has also contributed to a number of other books, including ‘Flip’, The emotional Alchemist, Change agents and ‘Emotions at work, theory, research and applications for management’, Edited by Roy L. Payne and Cary L. Cooper and published by John Wiley and Sons Ltd. His contributed chapter about emotions in the new millennium explore the potential, opportunities and profitability of using Emotions as the inner technology of the future.
+Ayman has participated in a number of international conferences, mostly as the key note speaker, including conferences in the US, Mexico and the Emotional Intelligence conference of South Africa and Egypt.